UWrc/UWrc.github.io/docs/tools/r.md

 ```
 :::

-SLURM will save your output file called `rstudio-server_12345678.out` in the directory where the `sbatch` command was executed.
+Slurm will save your output file called `rstudio-server_12345678.out` in the directory where the `sbatch` command was executed.
 The suffix matches the job number you see.
 Check out its contents like below for instructions on how to connect to your Rstudio session.

 ```bash
 cat rstudio-server_12345678.out